modulusphp/hibernate/README.md

 # Modulus Hibernate Component

-This component is responsible for Modulus' caching, handing Queues and also extends Eloquent Models.
+This component is responsible for Modulus' caching, handling Queues and also extends Eloquent Models.

 Install
 -------